header logo

 There are almost no batting limits for Gary Sánchez

-Unfortunately, in the massive New York market, the catcher has struggled to harness those tools.
-So far in 2019, he’s managed 24 home runs in 77 games, but his high strikeout rate of 27.4% has led to a batting average of just .229.
-However, the 26-year-old still has plenty of time to prove himself.
+Unfortunately, in the highly competitive New York market, this catcher has struggled to maximize his skills.
+During the 2019 season, he hit 24 home runs in 77 games, but his high strikeout rate of 27.4% resulted in a disappointing .229 batting average.
+At that time, he was 26 years old and still had plenty of time to prove himself.

 7. Ryne Sandberg

-He played for the Philadelphia Phillies and the Chicago Cubs from 1981 to 1997.
-He’s considered one of the second greatest players of all time, with numerous awards and records, including 10 Gold Glove Awards, 9 All-Star selections, and a National League MVP Award in 1984.
+Sandberg spent his career with the Philadelphia Phillies and the Chicago Cubs from 1981 to 1997.
+He is considered one of the greatest second basemen of all time, having earned numerous awards and accolades, including 10 Gold Glove Awards, 9 All-Star selections, and the National League MVP Award in 1984.

 Manager Ryne Sandberg of the Philadelphia Phillies

-While Sandberg’s on-field accomplishments are certainly impressive, some critics argue that he’s overrated because his offensive statistics may not be as exceptional as those of other all-time greats.
-He ended his career with 282 home runs and a lifetime batting average of .285, which are good numbers but not particularly standout for a Hall of Fame player.
+While Sandberg's on-field accomplishments are certainly impressive, some critics argue that he is overrated since his offensive statistics do not compare favorably to those of other all-time greats.
+He ended his career with 282 home runs and a lifetime batting average of .285, which are solid numbers but not particularly outstanding for a Hall of Fame player.

-8. Joe Carter – Most overrated MLB players
+8. Joe Carter - One of the most overrated MLB players

-The former baseball player played for several teams, including the Cleveland Indians, San Diego Padres, Toronto Blue Jays, and Baltimore Orioles.
-He is best known for his walk-off home run in Game 6 of the 1993 World Series, helping the Toronto Blue Jays win their second consecutive championship.
+Joe Carter played for several teams throughout his career, including the Cleveland Indians, San Diego Padres, Toronto Blue Jays, and Baltimore Orioles.
+He is best remembered for his iconic walk-off home run in Game 6 of the 1993 World Series, which secured the Toronto Blue Jays' second consecutive championship.

 J. Carter’s success was marked in MLB last year